sukykaur/AzureGDPR/PaaSWebAppOverview.md

   -	1 NSG for Active Directory
   - 1 NSG for Application Gateway
   - 1 NSG for SQL Servers
-  - 1 NSG for Web Tier
+  - 1 NSG for App Service

 Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each NSG:
   -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account